 IT maintains centralized control over the storage environment and never has to worry about a missed backup.
 Every office can be centrally managed from the Morro Cloud Manager, a web-based console that enables setup, reboot, shut down, and user management.

 With the challenges today, some companies shifted to long-term work from home and reveal related policy (read an article from flexjobs.com).
-Businesses need to empower teams to work collaboratively.
+Businesses need to empower teams to work collaboratively and create a hybrid environment for their on-site and remote workers.
 Morro Data CloudNAS allows two or more locations to collaborate and sync without VPN.
-CacheDrive can be deployed on-prem, in cloud, and even at home.
+CacheDrive can be deployed on-prem, in cloud, and at home.
 With CacheDrive at home, employees can build in-house offices and boost remote work productivity.